 - 1 cup almond milk

 - Put all of the dry ingredients for the pancakes in a mixing bowl.
-Using a whisk combine them, leaving a hole in the middle.1 cup plain flour, 1 tbsp brown sugar, ½ tsp salt, 1 tbsp baking powder
+Using a whisk combine them, leaving a hole in the middle.1 cup plain flour, 1 tablespoon brown sugar, ½ teaspoon salt, 1 tablespoon baking powder

 - Gently pour the almond milk into the middle of the dry ingredients, where the gap is.
 Whisk together, working from the inside of the well out, until just combined, it should look like a thick batter.1 cup almond milk